muarshad01/Docker_and_Kubernetes/14_A_Multi-Container_App_with_Kubernetes.md

 ## 221: The Need for Volumes with Databases

-Persistent Volume Claim (PVC)
+`Persistent Volume Claim (PVC)`

 ***

 ## 222: Kubernetes Volumes

-* Persistent Volume Claims
+* Volume
 * Persistent Volume
-* Volume
+* Persistent Volume Claims (PVC)

-Volume is tied to Pod.
+* Volume is Tied-to-Pod.
 So, if a Pod itself ever dies the volume dies and goes away as well.
 Volume will, however, survive the container restarts.

 ***

 ## 223: Volumes vs Persistent Volumes

-Persistent volume is not tied to any 'pod' or 'container'
+* Persistent volume is NOT-tied to any pod-or-container

-Pod {
-    Container{...}
-}
+`Pod {C1, C2, ..., CN}`

-Persistent volume is outside the pod.
+Persistent volume is outside-the-pod.

 ***

-## 224: Persistent Volumes vs Persistent Volume Claims
+## 224: Persistent Volumes vs Persistent Volume Claims (PVC)

-Persistent Volume Claim (PVC) is like a 'Billboard' for advertisement of options you ask for in 'pod' config.
+* PVC is like a 'Billboard' for advertisement of options you ask for in 'pod' config.

-Statistically provisioed Persistent Volume
+    - Statistically provisioned Persistent Volume
-Dynamically provisioned Persistent Volume
+    - Dynamically   provisioned Persistent Volume

 ***